 Facebook on the other hand has been tested and found to be more ideal for targeting potential customers.
-Studies also show that getting someone to like you page on Facebook is much harder than getting them to follow you on Twitter.
-So contrary to popular belief, it takes so much effort to engage Facebook audience.
-Of course you can share more info on Facebook compared Twitter, but for an effective engagement, it’s essential that you take an in-depth approach in running your marketing campaign.
+Studies also show that getting someone to like your page on Facebook is much harder than getting them to follow you on Twitter.
+So contrary to popular belief, it takes so much effort to engage Facebook’s audience.
+Of course, you can share more info on Facebook compared to Twitter, but for an effective engagement, it’s essential that you take an in-depth approach to running your marketing campaign.

-Launched in 2015, the Facebook live feature has managed to grow by more than 330% to emerge as one of the most sought-after live streaming services worldwide.
+Launched in 2015, the Facebook live feature has managed to grow by more than 330% to emerging as one of the most sought-after live streaming services worldwide.

 As a marketer, it’s important that you dedicate some time to finding out how followers use various social media channels.
 That way, you’ll be able to tell which campaign is best suited for a particular channel and NOT the other.

 That aside, in terms of marketing, which between the two networks offers the best value?

 Both Twitter and Facebook have invested a great deal in social media advertising.
 Among the things they have done in making their campaigns easy to create and track.
 No special tutorial or training is needed by those who’ve never set the campaigns before.